I find where your processes break under pressure, rebuild them so those mistakes can't happen, then document everything so it runs without you.

 I needed to step away from my role at Cisco for six weeks.
 I was running the software update program for the entire Webex platform - banks, hospitals, government agencies, military installations.
 I was the only person with the whole picture.
 I had to build something that would run without me.
 It did.
 Six weeks.
 Not a single call.

-Zero escalationsLed revenue lifecycle operations across a global, regulated environment.
-Built the decision and accountability systems that removed senior leaders from daily exception handling and protected $40M+ in revenue.
+2,300 migrations.
+Zero escalations.Led revenue lifecycle operations across a global, regulated environment.
+Built the decision and accountability systems that removed senior leaders from daily exception handling and eliminated legal exposure from operational errors.

 SaaS · Global OperationsBuilt and ran customer operations for a technology platform where failures had real legal and safety consequences.
 Designed the systems that kept operations running when things went sideways.

 10 years · High-stakes ops22 years leading operational teams where getting it wrong had real consequences.
-Built the instincts and discipline that only come from working in a place where safety and compliance are non-negotiable.
+Built the instincts and discipline that only come from working in a place where safety was life or death.

 22 years · Safety-criticalReal recommendations from colleagues at Cisco and previous roles.